SOFTS-Raw sugar slips further from recent peak; coffee also down

 * The market has been supported by fund short-covering, strong physical premiums on Brazil and some talk that production in the world's top grower could be lower than previously expected in the coming 2023/24 season.

-* Total global coffee exports in December fell 7.7% from the same month a year earlier to 9.81 million 60kg bags, mainly because of smaller shipments of arabica, the International Coffee Organization said on Thursday.
+* Total global coffee exports in December fell 7.7% from the same month a year earlier to 9.81 million 60kg bags, the International Coffee Organization said.

 COCOA